אִם יִרְצֶה הַשֵּׁם

 CUE's cue vet command validates existing YAML without conversion:

-# Validate all YAML in directory against schema cue vet -c deployment.cue -d '#Deployment' k8s/*.yaml # Concrete (-c) requires all fields have values # Violations: precise file:line:column in both schema and data
+# Validate all YAML in directory against schema cue vet -c deployment.cue -d '#Deployment' k8s/*.yaml # -c (concrete) requires all fields to have values # Violations: precise file:line:column in both schema and data

 For CI/CD: